petermsiegel/f-string-apl/README.md

 complex.
 There are parameters, tailored via a *Json* parameter file (**.∆F** in the current file directory), that are not documented outside of the code.
-Is there enough value?
+Additional documentation is needed, should this go forward.

 ## Appendix II: Python f‑strings